google/flatbuffers/docs/source/CppUsage.md

 Finally, the following top-level attribute

 - `native_include`: "path" (at file level): Because the `native_type` attribute can be used to introduce types that are unknown to flatbuffers, it may be necessary to include "external" header files in the generated code.
 This attribute can be used to directly add an #include directive to the top of the generated code that includes the specified path directly.

 - `force_align`: this attribute may not be respected in the object API, depending on the aligned of the allocator used with `new`.

+## Guarded Object API

+When your packed message must fit into a fixed number of bytes and the runtime overhead of the Object API is acceptable, you can use the Guarded Object API.

+A Guarded object is generated for every Native (e.g. `Vec2T`) object when the `flatc` flag `--gen-object-api` is used.
+For example, this schema:

+    struct Nested {
+      a:short;
+      b:byte;
+    }

+    table Thing {
+      list:[Nested];
+      nested:[Nested:13]; // note the max element count here }

+generates the aforementioned Object-Based API, along with the following Guarded API class:

+    class GuardedThing : private ThingT {
+     public:
+      const ThingT& NativeTable() const { return *this; }

+      bool push_list(const Nested& value);
+      bool emplace_list(Nested&& value);
+      bool pop_list();
+      const std::vector<Nested>& list() const &;
+      size_t list_size() const;

+      static constexpr size_t NESTED_MAX_SIZE() { return 13; }
+      bool push_nested(const Nested& value);
+      bool emplace_nested(Nested&& value);
+      bool pop_nested();
+      const std::vector<Nested>& nested() const &;
+      size_t nested_size() const;
+    };

+While populating your Guarded object, the underlying vectors are "guarded" from filling beyond their maximum size (e.g. `NESTED_MAX_SIZE()`), returning `false` when too many elements are pushed or emplaced.
+Conversely, `pop_` will return `true` unless no elements were in the vector prior to its call.

+For simplicity, vector fields in this object type are treated more like stacks; you can add to and remove from the back of the vector and you can view (via const-ref) the entire stack.

+When you're done populating your Guarded object, you can access the underlying Native object via the `NativeTable()` method.
+Thus, when you want to serialize, you might do something like this:

+    GuardedThing thing;
+    thing.emplace_nested(Nested(1, 2));

+    flatbuffers::FlatbufferBuilder builder;
+    builder.Finish(Record::Pack(builder, &thing.NativeTable()));
+    auto p = reinterpret_cast<char*>(builder.GetBufferPointer());

+Vector fields that do not have a maximum element count are given a similar API to those that do, the primary difference being their `push_` and `emplace_` methods will always return `true`.

+Of course, this doesn't completely solve the problem of a maximum serialized size for your messages; however, it does allow you to specify the necessary constraints to achieve the solution as part of your schema.

 # External references.